 The principal developer of land within the District is CTMGT Travis Ranch, LLC, a Texas limited liability company ("CTMGT" or the "Developer").
 The Developer is comprised of two members, CTMGT LLC, a Texas limited liability company, and Centamtar Terras, L.L.C., a Texas limited liability company.
 The District is managed by Scarborough Management LLC, a third-party management company controlled by James R. Feagin.
-CTMGT or related party entities, currently own approximately 178.90 acres in the District as well as approximately 58.75 undeveloped but developable acres in the remainder of Travis Ranch.
+CTMGT or related party entities, currently own approximately 53.60 acres in the District as well as approximately 27.93 undeveloped but developable acres in the remainder of Travis Ranch.

-Pulte Homes of Texas, L.P., a Texas limited partnership ("Pulte Homes") purchased approximately 42.80 acres of land within the District from the Developer, on which it is currently developing 229 single-family residential lots as Travis Ranch, Phase 2E.
-In addition, Pulte Homes is and will be the active homebuilder within Travis Ranch, Phase 2E.
+Pulte Homes of Texas, L.P., a Texas limited partnership ("Pulte Homes") purchased approximately 42.80 acres of land within the District from the Developer, on which it developed Travis Ranch, Phase 2E1 (98 lots) and is currently developing Travis Ranch, Phase 2E2 (132 lots).
+Pulte Homes is and will be the active homebuilder within Travis Ranch, Phase 2E1 and 2E2.
+In addition, Pulte Homes purchased approximately an additional 81.26 acres for future development.
 Pulte Homes is a subsidiary of PulteGroup, Inc., which is a publicly traded company on the New York Stock Exchange and a national homebuilder.
 For more information, visit www.pultegroupinc.com.